Azure/azure-powershell/src/VMware/VMware.Autorest/docs/New-AzVMwareCloudLink.md

 ```

 ### -Name
-Name of the cloud link resource
+Name of the cloud link.

 ```yaml
 Type: System.String